thottiamrp/modernweb-2019dec9/Labs/Ch03-HTML5/elements-inline/README.md

 1. Test that this links to an external page that opens in a new browser tab.

 1. In the solutions folder for this exercise is a folder called `images`.
-Copy this folder by clicking it, control-c to copy, then paste it into your `WIP/html/` directory by clicking it and using control-v.
+Copy this folder by clicking it, control-c to copy, then paste it into your project by pasting using control-v.

 1. In your recipes file, find the location of `<div id="lemon-bars">`